Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Introduction

 In this work, we successfully integrate the DICE optimization scheme into the off-policy actor-critic framework and stabilize the DICE-related training process by modifying the original optimization problem.
-We theoretically show that the learned correction ratio can be applied to correct the distributions of the policy gradient estimator.
-Comparing with OAC, our distribution-corrected training procedure enables learning a more effective exploration policy without enforcing any distance constraint between the exploration and the target policy.
-Empirically, We show that our methods achieve a higher sample efficiency in challenging continuous control tasks than state-of-the-art off-policy actor-critic algorithms, demonstrating the power of the proposed distribution-corrected off-policy actor-critic framework in allowing for a more effective exploration strategy design.
-Moreover, we examine the quality of our learned correction ratio by using it to construct the dual estimator proposed in \cite{bestdice} to estimate the average per-step rewards (on-policy rewards) of the RL target policy.
-We highlight that this is harder than the standard OPE setting, as both our target policy and replay buffer are changing during RL training.
+Compared with OAC, our distribution-corrected training procedure enables learning a more effective exploration policy without enforcing any distance constraint between the exploration and the target policy.
+Empirically, we show that our methods achieve a higher sample efficiency in challenging continuous control tasks than SOTA off-policy RL algorithms, demonstrating the power of the proposed distribution-corrected off-policy RL framework in allowing for a more effective exploration strategy design.
+Moreover, we examine the quality of our learned correction ratio by using it to construct the dual estimator proposed in \citep{bestdice} to estimate the average per-step rewards (on-policy rewards) of the RL target policy.
+We highlight that this is harder than the standard OPE setting, as our target policy and replay buffer are changing during RL training.
 Surprisingly, the dual estimator gives a decent estimation by matching the on-policy rewards, demonstrating the effectiveness of our distribution correction scheme.

-To the best of our knowledge, this is the first work to improve the exploration efficiency of RL algorithms by explicitly correcting the training distribution rather than constraining the variation of the exploration strategy w.r.t. the target policy, which opens up a direction of potentially more profound exploration strategy design.
+To the best of our knowledge, this is the first work to improve the exploration efficiency of RL algorithms by explicitly correcting the training distribution rather than imposing divergence constraints, opening up a direction of potentially more profound exploration strategy design.